rrusk/OscarPropertyUsage/Background.md

 checked.
 Any string literal argument to this method will be an Oscar property and is assumed to be of type Boolean.

+5) The final check is to examine MethodInvocation nodes of return type Properties.
+If they are in the CompilationUnit oscar.OscarProperties.java then they are definitely Oscar properties and the first string literal argument of any method is an Oscar property.
+If OscarProperties has been augmented with explicit getProperty methods, this branch of code will not be executed.
+Any property that appears as a first argument of one of methods declared in OscarProperties will be recognized as a property.
+Also, any MethodInvocation node such as OscarProperties.getInstance.getProperty() is an Oscar property.
+This code will only be executed if OscarProperties has not been augmented with explicit getProperty methods.

+However, there are many instances of code like:

+    Property p = OscarProperties.getInstance();
+    p.getProperty("key");

+The ASTParser knows that p is a Property but we need to know whether it contains Oscar properties.
+There are many usages of the Properties API that do not relate to Oscar properties.
+To determine whether "p", or whatever the variable is named, is an Oscar property, we need to examine its declaration.
+The is done by declaring a new ASTVisitor() to visit VariableDeclarationFrament node for the current compilation unit.
+If a declaration of the form "p=OscarProperties.getInstance()" or "p=oscar.OscarProperties.getInstance()" then p is assumed to be an Oscar properties variable and "key" is counted as an Oscar property.
+This final check gives very similar results to those obtained when augmenting OscarProperties.java with the two getProperty methods.

 What More Could Be Done
 -----------------------